 Ulster in Bloom participants and the wider public were asked to share photos or short video clips of their gardening endeavours.
-A total of 21 certificates were awarded to residents and groups in the Borough and the list is enclosed.
+A total of 21 certificates were awarded to residents and groups in the Borough and the list was circulated.